Deplar Farm

 Deplar Farm’s Ghost Farm

 Another day has us canyoneering, a sport that, admittedly, I didn’t know existed until then.
 I equate canyoneering to hiking upstream through canyons and waterfalls.
-At times, we need ropes to climb up and around the gushing falls.
-Emily and her co-guide for the day, Lillia, make sure no man is left behind or floats away with the rapids.
+We sometimes need ropes to climb up and around the gushing falls.
+Emily and her co-guide for the day, Lillia, ensure no man is left behind or floats away with the rapids.

 After two invigorating hours of pushing upriver, playing in secret waterfall caves, and generally behaving like children, I start to wonder how we are going to get back to the van.